 The Graduate Program in Astrophysics offers a comprehensive curriculum of advanced study and research, from the Master's to the Doctorate degree, in astronomy and astrophysics.
-Supported by research laboratories at the Observatoire de Paris - PSL and ENS - PSL, and by PSL’s OCAV (Origins and conditions for the appearance of life) flagship research program, as well as the C2ERES space campus.
-The graduate program offers a Master’s degree in which research plays a central role.
+Supported by research laboratories at the Observatoire de Paris - PSL and ENS - PSL, and by the space campus CENSUS, the graduate program offers a Master’s degree in which research plays a central role.
 Students may also choose elective courses designed to improve their transdisciplinary skills and broaden their curriculum.

 Stars and the interstellar medium